 Calculating Your Macros for Cutting

 As mentioned, a flexible diet plan is not “one size fits all”, but instead is customized for each individual.
 The number of macros you need will vary based upon your Basal Metabolic Rate (BMR), which is the rate at which you burn calories while at rest.
 Your BMR is based upon your age, sex, height, and weight.
-Your activity level will also affect your macros, and can be broken down into four different categories:

 - Lightly active (you have a sedentary job but perform some light exercise)

 - Moderately active (working a moderately active job and performing moderate exercise)